Di889/Di889/README.md

 ### Profissional Aspirations
-- 💼 I intend graduate in the Law Course, but i like a lot Computation also, then possibly I try something in the Computing Area.
+- 💼 I intend to major in Computer Science

 ***